 - Forms of pleading, discovery, motions or other papers, should not be used as a means of harassment, or for gaining an unfair advantage.
 The filing of service or motions, pleading or other papers should not be timed so as to unfairly limit another party's opportunity to respond, or harass counsel.

-- In the conduct of negotiations, or litigation, a lawyer should conduct himself or herself with dignity and fairness and refrain from conduct meant to harass the opposing party.
-A lawyer should not advance groundless claims, defenses and objections.
+- A lawyer should conduct himself or herself with dignity and fairness and refrain from conduct meant to harass the opposing party.
+A lawyer should not advance groundless claims, defenses objections, arguments and positions.

 - To the court, a lawyer owes honesty, respect, diligence, candor and punctuality.
 A lawyer has a duty to act in a manner consistent with the proper functioning of a fair, efficient, and humane system of justice.

 - A lawyer must avoid frivolous litigation and non-essential pleading in litigation.
 Settlement possibilities should be explored at the earliest reasonable date, and agreement should be sought on procedural and discovery matters.
 Delays not dictated by a competent and justified presentation of a client's claims or defenses should be avoided.

 - As an officer of the court, a lawyer should act with complete honesty; show respect for the court by proper demeanor; and act and speak civilly to the judge, court staff and adversaries, with an awareness that all involved are integral parts of the justice system.

 - A lawyer should strive to protect the dignity and independence of the judiciary, particularly from unjust criticism and attack.

 D. Judge's Relations With Lawyers and Others

 - To lawyers, parties, and all participants in the legal process, a judge owes courtesy, patience, respect, diligence, punctuality and fairness.